Adarsh2425/IMEX-Independent-Multi-Extrusion-3D-printer-/README.md

 ## Contributions

 We invite passionate individuals from the community to contribute to IMEX.
 If you're excited about multi-material 3D printing and want to contribute, please review our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to fork, modify, and innovate with IMEX in your own projects.

----

-Join us on our journey to redefine the 3D printing landscape with IMEX.
-Explore our implementation methods, delve into technical intricacies, and unlock a realm of creative potential.
-Happy printing!

-For further inquiries, reach out to [your-email@example.com](mailto:your-email@example.com).

-*[Last updated: August 2023]*

----